ting1181203305/GamePhysics_Project1/README.md

 <h3>Documentation:</h3>
 <p>
 This is a very simple <strong>side-scrolling platformer</strong> where the player controls <strong>Doge</strong> & is trying to escape the wolf (NPC).
 Doge will have to jump over obstacles to reach the campfire as the wolf chases them.<br><br>
+As for the platforms, they are 3 platforms for the player to freely switch between.<br><br>
-As for obstacles, they are bushes that slow you down & rocks that block your path.<br><br>
+As for obstacles, they are bushes that slow you down, rocks that block half of the path & trees that fully block your path.<br><br>
-As for player controls, they only need the <strong>spacebar</strong> for jumping.<br>
+As for player controls, they can use <strong>spacebar</strong> for jumping & <strong>up, down arrow keys</strong> for switching platforms.<br>
 </p>

 <h3>User Manual:</h3>